 1. Hot oil treatment

 Heat 2 tablespoons of almond or avocado oil.
-Apply sparingly to the length of your hair and focus on the most delicate ends.
+Apply sparingly to the length of your hair, focusing on the most delicate ends.
 Massage gently into your scalp for several minutes.
-Allow to sit for 15 min.
+Allow to sit for 15 minutes.
 Proceed to shampoo.
 Remember, heated oils are better absorbed into our strands and do not leave a heavy coating.
 All curly hair types with fine hair can benefit from this method.

 2. As a sealant